 A person might have bright yellow pee from taking certain vitamin B supplements.
-Normal urine should be pale yellow, clear and free of cloud or particles.
+Typically, urine should be pale yellow, clear, and free of cloud or particles.
 Darker urine can indicate dehydration.

 Urine can occasionally turn a bright yellow color.
 Urine can adopt a wide range of colors, and each has a different meaning for health status.

 Often, dehydration causes bright yellow urine.
 This article discusses the triggers of color changes in the urine.

 The article also takes a look at different factors that affect urine color.
 Certain foods, vitamins, and medications can have an impact on the way urine looks and smells,

 Bright yellow urine is a sign of excess B-vitamins in the body, including B-2 and B-12, although this condition is harmless.